Ditch the deep fryer in favor of this quick and easy recipe for Crispy Baked Onion Rings paired with your choice of dipping sauces.

 - Cooking spray

-Preheat the oven to 425°F. Spray a baking sheet with cooking spray.
+- Preheat the oven to 425°F. Grease a large baking sheet with cooking spray.

-Throughly spray the onion rings with cooking spray (optional, but it helps them brown more evenly).
+- Throughly spray the onion rings with cooking spray (this is optional, but it helps them brown more evenly).
 Bake the onion rings for 10 minutes then flip them once and bake an additional 5 minutes until they’re golden brown and crispy.
 Serve immediately with your favorite dipping sauce.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.